mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

 However, if we attach sensors to two opposite-sided extremities of a human, this is not as easy anymore.
 As the movements of our extremities are described as mirror images of each other, it makes sense to choose a BF that results in the same sensor signal for the same movement, independent of which extremity we look at.
-For example, a lateral raise of the leg should produce a positive Acc signal in both sensors.
+For example, a lateral raise of the leg should produce a positive acceleration signal in both sensors.
 This requires that the BF of one sensor is the mirror-image of the other's.
-As mirroring is a non-cartasian transformation, it is not possible to find rotation matrices that can transform the local SFs into their respective BFs.
+As mirroring is a non-cartesian transformation, it is not possible to find rotation matrices that can transform the local SFs into their respective BFs.
 Hence, performing the transformation will require the mirroring of individual axis, which breaks the right-handedness of the coordinate system.